redmod-team/profit/doc/run_system.rst

 simulations as well as monitoring currently scheduled or running ones.

 It should not be necessary to adjust the simulation to be able to use it with .
-Therefore it has to be possible to configure how  supplies the simulation with input arguments and how the output data is collected.
-In addition to supporting a few common methods, the user should have the possibility to customize  to support any simulation.
+Therefore it has to be possible to configure how *proFit* supplies the simulation with input arguments and how the output data is collected.
+In addition to supporting a few common methods, the user should have the possibility to customize *proFit* to support any simulation.

 Large simulations require many resources and are mostly run on clusters.
 The run system should be designed to schedule jobs on a given cluster and needs to be able to communicate with the simulations in a distributed manner.
-The other extreme use case for  would be a large number of inexpensive simulations running locally, which require the run system to have as little overhead as possible.
+The other extreme use case for *proFit* would be a large number of inexpensive simulations running locally, which require the run system to have as little overhead as possible.